 \subsection{Normalized Generalized Exponentiated Gradient Updates}

-In the previous section, we derived a generalized unnoromalized EG update (GEGU) so weights can take any nonnegative values.
-However, in most practical applications the weight vectors need to be normalized to unit $\ell_1$-norm.
+In the previous section, we derived a generalized unnormalized EG update (GEGU) so weights can take any nonnegative values.
+However, in most practical applications the weight vectors need to be normalized to a unit $\ell_1$-norm.